dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Query Signature table

-This table holds elements of the Q/R data that are often common to between different individual Q/R records.
+This table holds elements of the Q/R data item that are often common to between different individual Q/R data items.
 Each item in the table is a CBOR map.
 Each item in the map has an unsigned value and an unsigned key.

 The following abbreviations are used in the Present (P) column